IoanaMarin1106/Skyroads/README.md

 # Skyroads
-Modified version of the Skyroads game
+Modified version of the Skyroads game in C++ using OpenGL.